 With a Master of Arts degree, specialising in Classical Archaeology and Ancient History, you are qualified for further PhD studies in this field.
 Previous students have found work as archaeologists, museum curators and educators, investigators for the public sector, aid workers, tour leaders and guides, cultural writers, and researchers and lecturers at universities.

 Career support During your time as a student, UU Careers offers support and guidance.
 You have the opportunity to take part in a variety of activities and events that will prepare you for your future career.
 Learn more about UU Careers.

 Below you will find the details about eligibility requirements, selection criteria, and tuition fees.
 For information on how to apply and what documents you need to submit, check the application guide.
 For this programme, besides the general supporting documents, you also need to submit one programme-specific document: a statement of purpose.

 Requirements: Academic requirements A Bachelor's degree, equivalent to a Swedish Kandidatexamen, from an internationally recognised university.
 The main field of study must be within the humanities or social sciences.
 Also required is 60 credits in classical archaeology and ancient history.

-a total appraisal of quantity and quality of previous university studies;
+an overall appraisal of previous university studies; and

-a statement of purpose outlining their archaeological proficiency (12 pages).
+a statement of purpose (1 page).

 If you are not a citizen of a European Union (EU) or European Economic Area (EEA) country, or Switzerland, you are required to pay application and tuition fees.
 Fees cover application and tuition only and do not cover accommodation, academic literature or the general cost of living.
 Read more about fees.